dasch-swiss/dsp-api/docs/03-apis/api-v2/editing-values.md

 * Audio: MPEG, MP4, or Waveform audio file format (.wav, .x-wav, .vnd.wave)
 * Text files: TXT, XML, or CSV
 * Video files: MP4
-* Bundle files: ZIP, TAR, GZIP
+* Archive files: ZIP, TAR, GZIP

 Support for other types of files will be added in the future.